-Once the turkey is golden brown, I toss it into a large stock pan along with some onion, garlic, celery, carrots and more herbs.
+Once the turkey is golden brown, I toss it into a large stock pan along with some onion, garlic, celery, carrots, and more herbs.
 Leave the skin on the onion as well as the garlic, it adds more flavor.
 Now you know my secret for making all stocks as well as cooking beans.
 I add water to the pot and let everything work its’ magic for hours over a very low simmer.
-If, I have time, I will let the stock chill in the pot, then put it into the refrigerator overnight, and simmer the next day for 4 hours.
+If I have time, I will let the stock chill in the pot, then put it in the refrigerator overnight, and simmer the next day for 4 hours.
 That is not necessary as the flavor will still be richer than a box of chicken stock when making turkey gravy.

 If I am not using right away I store the stock in the freezer to use at a later time either for gravy or soups.

 1 large turkey back

 1 large yellow onion, peel left on and cut in half

 3 large carrots, scrubbed and skin left on

 3 large celery stalks

 8 sage leaves

 Preheat oven to 325.

 Mince 4 sage leaves and the leaves of 1 sprig of thyme together.